 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 New development apartments sometimes represent a challenge for buyers.
-Everything gets brand new, and they often include luxury amenities you can’t find in older buildings. it’s not hard to buy a home.
-But buying into a new building development in NYC comes with crucial differences and increased costs compared to a typical “resale” transaction.
+Everything gets brand new, and they often include luxury amenities you can’t find in older buildings.
+It’s not hard to buy a home.
+However, buying into a new building development in NYC comes with crucial differences and increased costs compared to a typical “resale” transaction.
 We wrote you a guide about new housing developments in NYC:

 But what about a gut-renovated townhouse?
-Is that new development?
+Is that a new development?
 The NYC Department of Buildings (DOB) has precise rules about when an “alteration” becomes a new building.
-For example, the DOB will determine how much floor area got added.
+For example, the DOB will determine the floor area added.

 If it increased by more than 110%, it’s a new building.
 Let’s apply that to the townhouse example above.
-If they gutted it – they removed all the floors, and just the exterior walls remained, it would be a new development.
+If they gutted it—they removed all the floors, and only the exterior walls remained—it would be a new development.

 On the other hand, a beautiful renovation that maintained the floors would be an alteration.
 Also, “sponsor” and “developer” are used interchangeably, representing the company that owns and built the project.